You said, we did: Actioning feedback from service user consultations

 Good start… what’s next?

-We want to make it easier for you to give us feedback, so you can expect to see feedback boxes as well as whiteboards that you can write on in the CGL bases soon.
-Until then, please do keep telling us what’s working and what’s not - you can do this is by filling out the form below.
+We want to make it easier for you to give us feedback, so you can expect to see feedback boxes as well as whiteboards that you can write on in the Change Grow Live bases soon.
+Until then, please keep telling us what’s working and what’s not - you can do this using the form below.

 We have put together a plan to review feedback more regularly so that we can make decisions (and changes!) based upon it.
-We will then put together more videos/newsletters like this one to share with you what we have done and what we are doing next.
+We will then put together more videos and newsletters like this one to share what we have done and what we are doing next.

-We will be putting on some more consultation events for you to come down to in January - watch this space!
+We will be putting on some more consultation events for you to attend in January - watch this space!

 If you want to share your feedback and experience more widely, Care Opinion is a website that can be viewed by anyone and is used to compare services across the country.
 Click the link below and then go to “Tell Your Story”.